Digital and physical connectivity will help Singapore's economy stay ahead: CFE

 It also said the Government should keep up with its bold plans for growing and rejuvenating the city, such as through expanding the use of underground spaces, making better use of scarce land, and creating an urban logistics system that optimises the use of land infrastructure.

-The Committee report also mentioned enhancing Singapore's lifestyle offerings to strengthen Singapore's identity and distinctiveness.
-It recommended making Orchard Road an iconic street of the world and urged private sector partners to work with the Government to upgrade Orchard Road through "physical transformation an experiential programming".
+The CFE report also mentioned enhancing Singapore's lifestyle offerings to strengthen Singapore's identity and distinctiveness.
+It recommended making Orchard Road an iconic street of the world and urged private sector partners to work with the Government to upgrade Orchard Road through "physical transformation and experiential programming".

 Where possible, the report said Singapore should make itself a "living lab" for innovative urban solutions, and that includes monitoring urban mobility trends and embracing them when they become technically and commercially viable.